It is currently considered one of humanity’s most common and dangerous diseases.

 In childhood, rheumatism is much more severe than in adults and often causes permanent changes in the valves.

-In the case of the development of the primary pathological process in patients who have reached the age of 25 years, there is a favorable course of the disease without the formation of a defect.
+In the case of the development of the primary pathological process in patients who have reached the age of 25 years, there is a favorable course of the disease without forming a defect.

-It should be noted that changes in the structures of the heart occur only in the first three years after the appearance of the first signs of the disease.
+It should be noted that changes in the heart’s structures occur only in the first three years after the appearance of the first signs of the disease.

-If during this time there are no valvular disorders, the subsequent probability of their appearance is quite low, even with the preserved activity of rheumatism.
+If during this time there are no valvular disorders, the subsequent probability of their appearance is relatively low, even with the preserved activity of rheumatism.

 Primary prevention (disease prevention):

 - Appropriate isolation of a patient with streptococcal infection.